RyanGarciaLI/DecisionTree/README.md

 # DecisionTree
-A decision tree implemented by Hunt's Algorithm. dataset is available at http://archive.ics.uci.edu/ml/datasets/Adult
+A decision tree implemented by Hunt's Algorithm. \

+Dataset is available at http://archive.ics.uci.edu/ml/datasets/Adult